de en

 Many different people join the Darmstadt Summer Course.
 We want everyone to feel safe and comfortable and have developed a Code of Conduct.
 It describes the forms of behaviour we identify with and what we consider intolerable.
 The Code of Conduct serves as a reference for all those involved in the Darmstadt Summer Course (team, tutors, guest artists and participants) for their own behaviour.

 Please read this Code of Conduct carefully.
-As this text is the result of an ongoing process, we are grateful to receive any remarks, questions or suggestions for improvements that you may have via e-mail at awareness@darmstaedter-ferienkurse.de.
+As this text is the result of an ongoing process, we are grateful for any comments, questions, or suggestions for improvement.
+These can be sent by e-mail to awareness@darmstaedter-ferienkurse.de.

 How we interact with each other:

 Our interaction is open and respectful.
-We address conflicts openly and try to resolve them together.
+We address conflicts and try to solve them together.
 Constructive criticism is welcome.

-We do not tolerate any form of discrimination, harassment, intimidation, hate speech or other forms of violence.
+We do not tolerate any form of sexism, racism and discrimination, harassment, intimidation, hate speech or other forms of violence.
+This applies to all areas: classes, concerts, venues and all performance spaces.

 • Nationality, ethnic origin or language